omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

   textcolor: white
   title: The Way of St. James - The Coast Route "easy"
 ---
-# The Way of St. James BikeTour
+# The Way of St. James (Santiago de Compostela)- BikeTour

 ## The Coastal Way - "easy"